sjpence/manual-mds220/05_Operation.md

 ### SOLDER PURITY

 At **UNIT**DESIGN we recommend using a high purity solder for all operations.
 We also recommend having the solder bath analyzed at regular intervals to check for contamination.
 Avoid contaminants such as parts made of zinc or brass, and gold plated parts.
 The worst contaminants tend to be aluminum, cadmium and zinc.

-### FLUX AND AIRSTONE

-Proper care and maintenance of the flux is required to maintain consistent soldering results.

-Take note of the specific gravity requirements found on the flux data sheet provided by the flux manufacturer.
-By using the hydrometer included with the machine, you can measure the current flux density and add thinner to bring it into the proper range.

-All fluxes have a maximum working life.
-Most flux companies consider 40 hours of use to be the life span of the flux.
-Contact your flux supplier or manufacturer for additional information on fluxes.

-Not all fluxes are compatible with all soldering applications.
-Some fluxes work well on one board but don’t produce good results on another.
-Experience and testing will determine which brand and type of flux works the best for a given application.

-The air supply for the foam fluxer needs to be clean and dry.
-Compressed air normally carries a mixture of oil and water suspended in it.
-This mixture will cause the airstone to become plugged rather quickly.
-The flux system regulator is equipped with a filter, but this is not enough to remove a larger amount of water from the compressed air supply.

-If you need to change the flux in the tank to a different type, you need to completely clean out both the flux tank and airstone.
-We recommend using isopropyl alcohol for this cleaning procedure.
-You may find it helpful to drain the flux tank with air running through the airstone.
-This helps clear any flux located inside of the stone.

-CAUTION:

-DO NOT ALLOW FLUX TO DRY IN THE AIRSTONE!

-THIS WILL RUIN THE STONE.

-**UNIT**DESIGN sells extra flux tanks for those users requiring more than one type of flux.
-This allows a flux change to be made in less than one minute by simply switching flux tanks.